sinanshamsudheen/ATS/README.md

 | 2 — Cloud | **Groq API** | Llama 3.1 8B Instant | Requires `GROQ_API_KEY` in `.env` |

 The active backend is shown in the sidebar.
 Analysis still works if only Groq is available.

+**Bullet improvement supplementation** — when GGUF handles the main analysis *and* Groq is also configured, the app makes a second lightweight Groq call (`generate_bullet_improvements`) to produce higher-quality weak-bullet rewrites.
+This is because the 4 k context window of the GGUF model limits its ability to generate detailed bullet suggestions.
+The supplementation is skipped silently if Groq is unavailable or the GGUF report already contains `weak_bullets`.

 ## Fine-Tuning Pipeline